 Your personal domain name can be Canadian (just like you!)

 Many Canadians are registering their personal domain names (firstnamelastname.ca) to build their personal brand online.
 Students, athletes, professionals, and politicians are some key examples of those who often choose to show their Canadian pride with a .CA.
-You can find out more about personal domain names with our Digital Me ebook.
+Find out more about personal domain names with our Digital Me ebook.

 Another bonus for personal domain names: If you register a .CA domain name as an individual (that is, not for a business or corporation), information such as the name and email address of the administrative and technical contact are not displayed publicly in the .CA WHOIS.
 This is not the case with all domain registries, like with .com.
 When you register a .CA it means that your personal information remains private and you do not have to pay extra for privacy services from registrars to keep it hidden.